elifesciences/lax/README.md

 A publisher has one or many journals, each journal has many articles.

-Each article is uniquely identified by it's DOI + version number.
+Each article is uniquely identified by it's DOI.
+The DOI doesn't have to be registered with Crossref.

+Each article consists of a set of [known attributes](https://github.com/elifesciences/lax/blob/develop/src/publisher/models.py#L24) that are stored together in the database.

-Each article has zero or many attributes in a simple `key=val` table that supplements the version-insensitive article data.
+Each article also has zero or many attributes in a simple `key=val` table that supplements the normalised article data.
+This allows for collection of ad-hoc article data.
+These attributes and their values may be migrated into the `article` database table at a later point.

+Both the `Article` and `ArticleAttribute` models keep a record of data that is changed.
+If an article is updated, it's previous version is kept and can be queried if you want insight into it's history.

 ## The 'Publisher' app